Covid Guidance for parents – updated June 2021

 - A book bag

-- Clear water bottle (this must be taken home every night to be cleaned and sanitised)
+- Water bottle (this must be taken home every night to be cleaned, sanitised and filled with water)

-- Key Stage Two only – Packed Lunch in a disposable wrapping/container (Lunchboxes are not allowed)
+- Key Stage Two only – packed lunch

-Pupils and teachers can take books and other shared resources home, although unnecessary sharing should be avoided.
+Pupils can take books and other shared resources home, although unnecessary sharing will be avoided.

 |Drop Off||Pick Up|